April

 our protagonists related, penetrated by light, unifying outside and inside,

-simultaneously form and spirit, an inorganic material growing similarly
+form and spirit, an inorganic material growing similarly

-to a biological organism, is penetrable in n o w h e r ea relationship
+in n o w h e r e a relationship

 of reciprocal transmissions and penetrations of form just as of meaning.

-Andas if one were inside a multi-faceted macrocosmosthe polygons
+Andas if one were inside a multi-faceted macrocosmos the polygons

-that delineate the inside become an immersive kaleidoscope.
+that delineate the inside

 A particular crystalline form is assigned to Wenzel Hablik, Bruno Taut,

-Wassili Luckhardt, Hermann Finsterlin, Hans Scharoun and other proponents.
+Hans Scharoun and other proponents.

-Like a chain, link after link lines up on invisible threads.
-They seem
+Like a chain, link after link lines

-the insect caught up in resin that has become stone.
-Where they twinkle
+the insect caught up in resin that

-like inclusions in the light of the stars there are other links and invisible
+of the stars there are other links and invisible

 portals.